 The second consult: An individual food plan based on food records kept and individual need will be given at this time (50 minutes).

-Follow up sessions: Number of follow-up sessions will depend on individual need but typically 6-8 sessions are recommended.
+Ongoing sessions: Number of ongoing sessions will depend on individual need but typically 8-10 sessions are recommended.
 Continued support and psychoeducation are provided to help meet individual goals (50 min).
 Topics include but are not limited to; body image, eating behavior and dieting, metabolic adaptations to dieting, prevention of bingeing and purging, challenging myths about health weight and eating, strategies to obtain normalized eating.